a-mishra/Samrt_Parking/README.md

 <h2>Future prospects</h2>
 <ul>
-<li>The count of filled and vacant spaces can be displayed on an android or web App.
+<li>The count of filled and vacant spaces can be displayed on an android or web App.</li>
-<li>Users can download the App and reserve a parking spot well in advance.
+<li>Users can download the App and reserve a parking spot well in advance.</li>
-<li>Payment can be made cashless using by the same app using the card or wallet details of user.
+<li>Payment can be made cashless using by the same app using the card or wallet details of user.</li>
 </ul>